 Our time in the commune is sandwiched between a trip to Mao’s birthplace Shaoshan, where we can see ‘red tourism’ in action and get a feel for how modern Chinese people still revere their Chairman – and a day in Beijing, where we visit Mao’s mausoleum in Tiananmen Square, the Museum of the Revolution which tells the story of Mao’s journey from Shaoshan to Beijing, and the Military Museum which concentrates on the ‘War to Resist the US and Aid Korea’, the Korean War.

-This tour can be done as a single tour, or you can join us heading into North Korea on the Sino-Korean Political Interest Tour where we move from Maoism to Juche.
-This combo also includes one night’s free accommodation in Beijing.
-Click here for more information.
+This tour can be done as a single tour, or you can join us heading into North Korea on the DPRK: Political Interest Tour where we move from Maoism to Juche.
+This combo package also includes one night’s free accommodation in Beijing.

-Meet your guide at 8:30 at the McDonald’s across the street from the main entrance to Beijing West Station (North Square) to collect your tickets.
-We’ll then head into the station and grab a coffee in Starbucks and go over the orientation for the trip.
+Meet your YPT guide at 8:30am at Beijing West Railway Station (North Square) to collect your train tickets.
+We’ll then head into the railway station and grab a coffee in Starbucks and go over the orientation for the trip ahead.

-Take the highspeed train from Beijing West Station to Chairman Mao’s hometown of Shaoshan in Hunan province (10:00-17:02).
+Take the highspeed train from Beijing West Railway Station to Chairman Mao’s hometown of Shaoshan in Hunan province departing at 10:00am and arriving at 5:00pm.

-Check in to a rural hotel and dinner at Mao’s family restaurant, where, if we are lucky, we’ll get to meet the nice as can be Yang mama, a community pillar and shrewd businesswoman of the town who has met Mao herself!
+Check in to a rural hotel and dinner at Mao’s family restaurant, where, if we are lucky, we’ll get to meet the very sweet Yang mama, a community pillar and shrewd businesswoman of the town who has met Mao herself!

-Night-time exploration of Shaoshan, visiting its old train station and the Martyr park of Shaoshan.
+Night-time exploration of Shaoshan, visiting the old railway station and the Martyr park of Shaoshan.

 Overnight in Shaoshan